YarNhoj/docker-chrome/README.md

 This will mount your home directory inside the container and thus save your data in ~/.config/google-chrome

 Feel free to swap out the --rm directive for -d to run the container in the background or change the username so that it mathes your own before you build the container.

+Also in order for chrome to run you have to disable its sandboxing feature.
+That is done in the CMD directive of the Dockerfile.